In cold climates, unprotected turf is subject to several types of winter injury. Photo by Andrew Larsen

-The majority of superintendents surveyed for this project indicated that they were using some type of insulation.
+The majority of superintendents surveyed for this project indicated that they used some type of insulation.
 The GreenJacket insulating material used by survey respondents is a closed-cell foam for “thermal surface protection and insulation.”
-Four of the five superintendents who had used this cover said they used the foam insulation in combination with the impermeable cover and had no crown hydration injury.
+Four of the five superintendents who used this cover said they used the foam insulation in combination with the impermeable cover and had no crown hydration injury.

 A few superintendents said they had also used Excelsior blankets in combination with GreenJacket covers as a way of promoting passive gas exchange and buffering temperature fluctuations.

 Labor for installation and removal is also a problem with the impermeable cover and insulation system.
 As with the Evergreen cover, weather can slow installation of the GreenJacket cover.
-The wind does not significantly affect cover installation, but it can hinder installation of the foam insulation.
+Wind does not significantly affect cover installation, but it can hinder installation of the foam insulation.

 Editor’s note: The handy table Is this type of cover effective against this type of injury? will help you match potential turf damage to proper protection strategy.

 Superintendents’ estimates of the amount of labor required for installation were significantly higher for the GreenJacket covers than for the Excelsior blankets.
-Superintendents who have used the GreenJacket and insulation system for several years — and have therefore refined their installation technique — estimated that it requires approximately 1.5 labor hours to cover 1,000 square feet of putting surface compared with one hour of labor for the Excelsior blanket.
+Superintendents who had been using the GreenJacket and insulation system for several years — and had therefore refined their installation technique — estimated that it required approximately 1.5 labor hours to cover 1,000 square feet of putting surface, compared with one hour of labor for the Excelsior blanket.
 Removing the covers would take a similar amount of time.
 As with the Excelsior blankets, the amount of labor required to install and remove the GreenJacket covers may prevent their use at some golf courses.

 The grass in the area where water has pooled could be subject to freezing, thawing and refreezing, and, as a result, could suffer serious damage from crown hydration.
 Photo by Andrew Larsen